IndiiSkies/IndiiSkies/README.md

 - Tailwind css
 - Javascript

-# Travel History ✈️
+# Travel History ✈️ `this list may not be complete!`
+- Buffalo, New York
 -  ? somewhere in china (some long time ago) ?
+- (^v time gap, might be missing info here)
-- Oklahoma
+- Norman, Oklahoma
-- Texas
+- Dallas, Texas
-- New York
+- Manhattan, New York
-- Pennsylvania
+- Kittanning, Pennsylvania